George Padmore: Pan-Africanist

 Padmore used London as his base for more than two decades.
-He and Dorothy Pizer, a white English writer and his domestic partner and co-worker, shared a flat that became a center for African nationalists.
+He and Dorothy Pizer, a white English writer and his domestic partner and co-worker, shared a flat that became a centre for African nationalists.
 Padmore maintained connections across the world, sending articles to international newspapers and keeping up a correspondence with American writers and activists W. E. B. Du Bois and Richard Wright.
-The latter was then living in Paris.
-At Padmore's urging, Wright travelled to the Gold Coast in 1953 to explore the buildup to independence; he wrote Black Power (1954).
+The latter was then living in Paris, France.
+At Padmore's urging, Wright travelled to the Gold Coast in 1953 to explore the buildup to independence, and he wrote his book Black Power (1954).
 Before Wright left the Gold Coast, he gave a confidential report on Nkrumah to the American consul; later he reported on Padmore to the American Embassy in Paris.
 According to the embassy's account, Wright said that Nkrumah was relying heavily on Padmore as he made plans for independence.

 When Wright published Black Power in 1954, Padmore was finishing a book that he hoped would be both a history and blueprint for African independence: Pan-Africanism or Communism?
 It was his attempt to counter Cold War suspicions in Western nations that the African independence movements were fundamentally communist-inspired.

 As independence neared for the Gold Coast, the London community had splintered.
-In 1956 James had returned from the United States, but Padmore and Pizer referred to him with condescension in letters to Wright.
+In 1956, James had returned from the United States, but Padmore and Pizer referred to him with condescension in letters to Wright.
 Meanwhile, former Padmore ally Peter Abrahams published a roman à clef entitled A Wreath for Udomo (1956), which contained unflattering portrayals of the members of this London political community.
 George Padmore was identified by many as the model for the character "Tom Lanwood".

 But Padmore's alliance with Nkrumah held firm.
 From the time of Nkrumah's return to the Gold Coast in 1947 to lead its independence movement, Padmore advised him in long detailed letters.
 He also wrote dozens of articles for Nkrumah's newspaper, the Accra Evening News, and wrote a history of The Gold Coast Revolution (1953).
-With Dorothy Pizer (who was a writer and secretary), Padmore encouraged the leader to write his autobiography.
-Nkrumah published his autobiography in 1957, the year the Gold Coast became independent Ghana.
+With Dorothy Pizer (who was a writer and secretary), Padmore encouraged the leader to write his autobiography, and Ghana: The Autobiography of Kwame Nkrumah was published in 1957, the year the Gold Coast became independent Ghana.
 Padmore deputized for Nkrumah as best man when Sir Stafford Cripps' daughter Peggy married the anti-colonialist Joe Appiah, who was one of Nkrumah's closest allies at the time.